Characterization of $n$-Lie Derivations on Generalized Matrix Algebras: Main Theorems and Its Applications

+This section is devoted to our two main theorems and its detailed proofs.
+Some related applications are also presented.

-\begin{proof} We employ mathematical induction on $n$.
-The initial case $n=3$ is verified by Proposition 3.1.
-Under the inductive hypothesis that the result holds for $n-1$, we complete the proof by showing it holds for $n$.
+\begin{proof} Let us take induction method for the multiplicity $n$.
+The initial case of $n=3$ is verified by Proposition \ref{xxsec3.1}.
+Suppose that this result is valid for all cases with multiplicities $\leq n-1$.
+We will complete this proof of this result by showing that it holds true for the case of multiplicity $n$.